-We all know bigger isn’t always better, and when it comes to weddings smaller scale events are just as significant, and often less stressful and more affordable than the large and lavish variety.
+We all know bigger isn’t always better, and when it comes to weddings smaller-scale events are just as significant, and often less stressful and more affordable than the large and lavish variety.
 As a wedding photographer on Martha’s Vineyard for over thirty years, I’ve witnessed nuptials of all shapes and sizes.
 More recently I’ve noticed a trend towards more intimate affairs, and the concept of Micro Weddings really seems to be catching on.
-Basically a Micro Wedding is a wedding on a smaller scale, that involves a lot of the same details but for a small group of people, generally 50 or less.
+Basically, a Micro Wedding is a wedding on a smaller scale, that involves a lot of the same details but for a small group of people, generally 50 or less.
 Here’s a look at what makes Micro Wedding so appealing.

-It’s no surprise that weddings have become big business and it’s easy to forget about the essence of the ceremony when there’s so many vendors to organize, details to consider, and guests to appease.
+It’s no surprise that weddings have become big business and it’s easy to forget about the essence of the ceremony when there are so many vendors to organize, details to consider, and guests to appease.
 Often the pomp and circumstance of a larger wedding can overshadow the basic meaning of a wedding, which at the core is a celebration of a couple’s love and future together.
 With a Micro Wedding brides and grooms can be more selective with their guest list, which creates a more intimate gathering with those nearest and dearest.
-While the task of writing a guest list can be the hardest part of a Micro Wedding, brides and grooms can take comfort knowing that those they invite are among their most dearest to share in their commitment.
+While the task of writing a guest list can be the hardest part of a Micro Wedding, brides and grooms can take comfort knowing that those they invite are among their dearest to share in their commitment.

 I’m all for reducing waste and being more eco-conscious when it comes to weddings and special events, and I’ve written about it before on the blog.
 We all know weddings can get expensive, and excessive, and lavish choices can often have serious implications for the environment.
 Micro Weddings on the other hand, tend to mean more control and less excess, which is a win-win if you’re wanting to reduce your costs and your footprint.
-Even thoughtful considerations on a small scale can make for a big impact on your big day.
+Even thoughtful considerations on a small scale can make a big impact on your big day.